 POSSIBLE VOLATILITY OF MARKET PRICE FOR THE COMMON STOCK.
 Since the completion of the Company's initial public offering in November 1996, the market price of the Common Stock has fluctuated significantly.
-The Company believes that factors such as announcement of developments related to the Company's business, announcements of technological innovations or new products by the Company or its competitors, sales of the Company's Common Stock in the public market, and shortfalls or changes in the Company's financial results from analysts' expectations could cause the price of the Common Stock to fluctuate substantially.
+The Company believes that factors such as announcement of developments related to the Company's business, announcements of technological innovations or new products by the Company or its competitors, sales of the Company's financial results from analysts' expectations could cause the price of the Common Stock to fluctuate substantially.
 The Company's operating results and various factors affecting the medical device industry generally also may significantly impact the market price of the Company's securities.
 In addition, the stock market generally, and the securities of technology companies in particular, have experienced a high level of price and volume volatility, and market prices for the securities of many companies have experienced wide price fluctuations not necessarily related to the operating performance of such companies.
 There can be no assurance that the market price of the Common Stock will not experience significant fluctuations or decline below the public offering price.